watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

+### New in version 0.4.22
+- Added new Date Extraction Node
+- Visual Recognition Node, now defaults detection setting and language on initial initialisation.

 ### New in version 0.4.21
 - Added Translation and Language Identify nodes for Language Translator Service (Blue Tiles)